ctz/ctz.github.com/_posts/2014-06-28-monetise-iot-through-power-markets.md

 3. *Sell sell sell!*

 This is obviously risky, unethical, and perhaps illegal.
 But the IoT is largely *about* disregarding risks.
 The financial services industry are typically comfortable with the other downsides, so you may wish to partner with a trading firm.

+There are already emergent phenomena in the power grid: a certain soap opera in the UK is associated with a 1.3GW demand spike (normal demand is around 30GW).
+But predictable events like this don't give you any valuable advantage against the rest of the market.

 There are a variety of refinements to this basic idea: